junxit/us-congress-bills-111/metadata.md

 - 2010-04-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-04-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 4/14/2010 H2519)
 - 2010-04-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 4/14/2010 H2519)
+- 2010-04-19 — Received in the Senate and referred to the Committee on the Judiciary.